N’sim B’chol Yom

 How it works:

-You’ll get an email the Sunday before the third and fifth Fridays of the month, seeking a dinner host.
+You’ll get an email the Sunday before the fifth Friday of the month, seeking a dinner host.
 Someone volunteers a location and guests supply the food (a main dish or a side, enough to feed your family).
 The dinner is casual — buffet style, paper plates and jeans are fine.
 Just come and enjoy.
 Dinners can be meat, dairy, or vegetarian.
 Hosts, please let everyone know what the kashrut status of the meal is.

 It’s simple — if you can host, post a note to the e-mail list for your community.
 If you can attend, then reply to the dinner post so everyone knows.